 Heidi Congistre provides a deep background in corporate marketing communications.
 With strong experience working with emerging and established companies in the high tech, media and consumer industries, Heidi’s skills include branding and positioning, trade show management, media and analyst relations, and writing.
 Heidi has directed both PR and marketing communications efforts for companies in customer relationship management, enterprise solutions and R.E. and recently has been supporting several international product companies launch their products and offices in the US such as SaasPoint with its Salesforce.com applications, Trelleborg with its medical and sealing solutions as well as Anoto Group with its healthcare products to name a few.
 Over the past few years, Heidi has honed her PR skills for the healthcare and life science organizations from clinical trial management to hospital system management and health information management products and services, securing coverage in Applied Clinical Trials, Bio-IT World and Pharmaceutical Technology to such national coverage at the Economist, The New York Times as well as the Financial Times.

 Dawn Fontaine offers over 10 years of experience in marketing communications.
 As a former Brand Manager, she has had success in developing a product line from concept through final development as well as branding and advertising.
-Dawn has a varied background including in the manufacturing industry where she lead a team in its global presentation and public relations.
+Dawn has a varied background including in the manufacturing industry where she led a team in its global presentation and public relations.
 She has orchestrated the visibility of Ripple Effect customers primarily in software, healthcare, and manufacturing sectors.
 Leading the brand transformation of manufacturing clients has allowed their exponential growth.
-Her specialty is in developing brand-building strategies through multiple editorial channels.
+Her specialty is in developing brand-building strategies through influencer relations and multiple editorial channels.